Digital Black Friday: First Bitcoin "Depression" Hits

 One of the biggest monkeys on the back of Bitcoins is public misconceptions about privacy.

-Reuters report quotes a letter from Senators Charles Schumer (D,New York) and Joe Manchin (D, West Virginia) wrote to Attorney General Eric Holder and Drug Enforcement Administration head Michele Leonhart stating:
+For example a Reuters report quotes a letter from Senators Charles Schumer (D,New York) and Joe Manchin (D, West Virginia) wrote to Attorney General Eric Holder and Drug Enforcement Administration head Michele Leonhart stating:

 The only method of payment for these illegal purchases is an untraceable peer-to-peer currency known as Bitcoins.
 After purchasing Bitcoins through an exchange, a user can create an account on Silk Road and start purchasing illegal drugs from individuals around the world and have them delivered to their homes within days.